Doctor of Philosophy in Economics

 • List of Math Courses

-• Please provide a one-page document on the academic courses you have taken that taught multi-variable calculus, linear algebra, and introduction to proofs.
-This should include a brief course description (or bulleted list of topics covered) as well as the textbook that was used.
+• Please provide a one-page document that lists the academic courses you have taken that taught multi-variable calculus, linear algebra, and introduction to proofs.
+Each course listed should include a brief course description (or bulleted list of topics covered) as well as the textbook that was used (please include author).
+Uploading a copy of your transcripts is NOT sufficient.

 • GRE score